rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<NPAPIDirectory value="file:///path-to-NPAPI-dir"/>

 ### Preloads \\ PreloadLegacyActiveX
 Whether or not to preload the ActiveX object in WebKit.
 You'll need to use this if you want backwards compatibility with code written in PocketBrowser that used the ActiveXObject.
-This setting is supported on Windows Mobile / CE with the Motorola Webkit only.
+This setting is supported on Windows Mobile / CE with the webkit only.

 **Possible Values**